Black toenail: Causes and treatment

 Underlying conditions such as diabetes will need to be treated first by a doctor, who may also adjust someone's regular treatment regime.

 A person may be able to treat a fungal infection at home.
-Over-the-counter creams and ointments can be enough to kill the fungus and allow the nail to heal.
+Creams and ointments can be enough to kill the fungus and allow the nail to heal.
+These are available for purchase over the counter and online.
 However, if the infection does not go away after a few days, a person should consult a doctor.